-If the wear plate assembly (16) was removed for replacement, secure the new wear plate to the pump casing using the attaching hardware (17, 21, 22 and 23).
-Replace the fiber washer (17) if badly worn or compressed.
+If the wear plate assembly (15) was removed for replacement, secure the new wear ring to the pump casing using the attaching hardware (20, 21, 24 and 25) at this time.
+Replace the fiber washer (20) if badly worn or compressed.

-Install the same thickness of pump casing gaskets (15) as previously removed, and secure the pump casing to the intermediate with the nuts (7).
+Install the same thickness of pump casing gaskets (14) as previously removed and secure the pump casing to the intermediate with the nuts (7).
 Do not fully tighten the nuts at this time.

 A clearance of .008 to .015 inch (0,20 to 0,38 mm) between the impeller and the wear plate is also recommended for maximum pump efficiency.
-This clearance can be obtained by adding or removing gaskets in the pump casing gasket set until the impeller scrapes against the wear plate when the shaft is turned by hand.
+This clearance can be obtained by adding or removing gaskets in the pump casing gasket set until the impeller scrapes against the wear plate when the shaft is turned.
 After the impeller scrapes, add approximately .008 inch (0,20 mm) of gaskets.